 - f.
 Signature of the sponsor, or documentation representing an official document of the sponsoring entity; for example, a college grade report, etc.; and - g.
 Signature of the fiduciary, either in the space specifically provided on the form for this purpose, or the fiduciary may sign across the documentation (for example, the college grade report) to indicate attendance and completion of the activity. - P. Attendance.
-A fiduciary shall not request and shall not receive credit if the fiduciary attends part, but not all of the provided activity. - Q. Non-Qualifying Activities. - 1.
-The following activities shall not qualify for continuing education credit for certified fiduciaries: - a.
-Programs completed for qualification for initial certification; - b.
-Programs with a primary focus on teaching nonverbal skills that are not directly related to the fiduciary profession; - c.
-Attendance or participation at professional or association business meetings, general sessions, elections, policymaking sessions or program orientation; - d.
-Serving on committees or councils or as officers in a professional organization; - e.
-Activities completed as required by the director as part of disciplinary action; and - f.
-Any activity completed as ordered by a judicial officer. - R. Compliance and Non-Compliance. - 1.
-Affidavit of Compliance.
-The fiduciary shall file with the application for renewal of certification a completed affidavit of compliance, demonstrating full compliance with the continuing education requirements.
-The affidavit shall be on a form provided by the program and shall list the continuing education attended, hours of credit for each session and total hours of credit.
-The program coordinator shall review continuing education credits at the time of submission of the renewal application and shall: - a.
-Accept the continuing education credit as submitted; - b.
-Accept part, but not all of the continuing education credit;
+A fiduciary shall not request and shall not receive credit if the fiduciary attends part, but not all of the provided activity. - 6.
+Q. Non-Qualifying Activities. - a.
+1. The following activities shall not qualify for continuing education credit for certified fiduciaries: - (1) a.
+Programs completed for qualification for initial certification; - (2 b.
+Programs with a primary focus on teaching nonverbal skills that are not directly related to the fiduciary profession; - (3) e.
+Attendance or participation at professional or association business meetings, general sessions, elections, policymaking sessions or program orientation; - (4) d.
+Serving on committees or councils or as an officers in a professional organization; - (5) e.
+Activities completed as required by the board director as part of disciplinary action: and - (6) f.
+Any activity completed as ordered by a judicial officer; and- - (7) Mentoring activities where the fiduciary serves as a mentor. - b.
+Repeat of an Activity.
+Generally, a fiduciary may not receive credit for repeating an activity within the same renewal period.
+Exceptions are permissible if the activity is directly related to the fiduciary profession and duplication of the continuing education activity will enhance the fiduciary's knowledge, skill and competency. - c.
+Attendance.
+A fiduciary shall not request and shall not receive credit if the fiduciary attends part, but not all of the provided activity. - 7.
+Documentation of Attendance or Completion.
+When attending or completing a continuing education activity, a fiduciary shall obtain documentation of attendance or completion from the sponsoring entity.
+At a minimum, this documentation shall include the: - a.
+Name of the sponsor; - b.
+Name of the participant;